-I like to call qi qong “meditation in movement”.
-I was introduced frist to Tai chi back in London in 1968-nearly 50 years ago (oh my God!).
-Since then I have studied multiple forms of yoga and qigong.
+I like to call qi gong “meditation in movement”.
+I was introduced first to Tai Chi back in London in 1968-nearly 50 years ago (oh my God!).
+Since then I have studied multiple forms of yoga and qi gong.
 This one seems to cut to the chase, gets you right were you live and can be practiced just about anywhere.

-I’ve noticed that everyone around me seems quite obsessed with “working out”.
+I’ve noticed that everyone around me seems quite obsessed with “working out.”
 And I do agree with the fact that exercising until you become a sweaty, tired mess is sometimes useful.
-In fact, it should be done regularly: we need to get rid of the toxins, of the calories and of the stress accumulated…
+In fact, it should be done regularly: we need to get rid of the toxins, of the calories and of the stress accumulated on a regular basis.

 So since I can’t bent my body into a pretzel shape, I thought Qi Gong was a good alternative.
 The Ren Xue Qi Gong fits me particularly well, because it goes straight to the point.

 But whatever type of Qi Gong you are interested in, go ahead, don’t be intimidated!
 Join the “slow” movement.
 Check out a teacher near you, it’s pretty sensational and you’ll quickly feel you need it.